 Editor’s note: This is a refreshed version of a review conducted in August 2016, with updated loan book analysis and insights.

-- Analysis has been conducted on a loan book dated the 17th of May 2017 which accounted for £210 million of loans.
+This review of Assetz Capital is based on analysis conducted on a loan book dated the 17th of May 2017 which accounted for £210 million of loans.
 At present, the platform has issued £324m loans cumulatively.